Chalk Paint on Metal: (Can You Do it, How To & Benefits)

 10. Sand it with ultrafine-grit sandpaper.

-You must use a plastic paint scraper as a metal paint scraper can damage the surface.
-Also, you must remove the paint remover residue from the metal as it can discolor or damage it.
+Use a plastic paint scraper as a metal paint scraper can damage or scratch the metal.
+Remove the paint remover residue from the metal as it can discolor it.

 3. Apply Primer